Saturday, September 27, 2025

 Which brings me to another plus that isn't included in the NA's critique.
 Maintenance.
 My $34 bag had a little leak even when new (grrrr).
 It needed to be topped off every couple of weeks.
 I have tried to fix the leak, but I expect that the bag will wear out over time from motion in rough seas.
 I'll guesstimate that it will need to be replaced every other year.
 So the annual maintenance cost for this ARB stabilization system is equal to one-half the installation cost. $17 per year and hopefully the next one won't leak.
 Check out the maintenance schedule, cost, and down time for a gyro system.
 Hint: it's more than 5 minutes and $17/year.

 And the NA forgot Pro #4, the ARB works at anchor (without running a generator).
 Is there another roll attenuation system that works as effectively at anchor as underway?
-The NA forgot to include that one, likely because none exists.
+The NA forgot to include that Pro, likely because no other system comes close.

 But according to the NA we still have two remaining minuses for the use of antiroll tanks.
 The article claims: